 Your lights are key

 It’s important that you check all of your car lights are working before you head off in the dark – including your indicators and brake lights!
-It’s also wise to carry spare bulbs around with you in the car, in case one stops working mid-journey.
-Which has got me thinking, but do you know how to change a bulb?
+It’s also wise to carry spare bulbs around with you in the car, in case one stops working mid-journey and you need to pull over to a safe place to replace it.

 Stick to what you know

 When first venturing out into the dark, it’s best to stick with routes that you know.
 Confidence is important when driving, so throwing yourself into an unknown place without the experience of driving at night probably isn’t the best idea!
 Build up confidence and head further out when you feel comfortable doing so.
 A great way to do this is to ask a friend or family member to accompany you on the first few trips in low light – a second set of eyes never hurt anyone!

 You need to be much more aware of your surroundings when you’re driving at night.
 Some of the things you need to keep an eye out for are:

 - Other vehicles that may not have their lights on so are harder to see